Ypsilenna/ypsilenna.github.io/_artworks/2023-006-valentines-day-2023.md

 thumbnail: /static/image/thumbnails/2023-006.png
 cover: /static/image/artworks/2023-006.jpg
 stamp: 9959
+ogimage: /static/image/thumbnails/2023-006.png
+ogdesc: Valentines Day gift for my beloved, based on our characters from The Elder Scrolls Online.
 ---
 Valentines Day gift for my beloved, based on our characters from The Elder Scrolls Online.